 - YNAB costs about $14.99/month (after the free trial).

-- Takes a little time to learn, especially for first-time budgeters.
+- It requires a little time to learn, especially for first-time budgeters.

-- Not as visually minimalistic as other apps, but incredibly powerful once mastered.
+- It isn’t as visually minimalistic as other apps, but incredibly powerful once mastered.

 4. Goodbudget Budgeting App for Couples

-If you and your partner love the idea of old-school money management but want a modern touch, Goodbudget could be the best budgeting app for couples who prefer simplicity over fancy charts.
+Goodbudget is a budgeting app that works like the classic envelope budgeting, but in a digital format that is easy to use.
+If you and your partner love the idea of old-school money management but want a modern touch, then this could be the best budgeting app for you.

 Pros

-- Free version available (with a paid upgrade for more envelopes).
+- Goodbudget has a free version (with a paid upgrade for more envelopes).

-- Great for couples learning how to save or manage debt.
+- Goodbudget is great for couples learning how to save or manage debt.

-- Simple enough for beginners to understand, yet effective for serious goal-setters.
+- It’s simple enough for beginners to understand, yet effective for serious goal-setters.

 Cons

-- Doesn’t automatically sync with your bank, so manual entry takes time.
+- Goodbudget doesn’t automatically sync with your bank, so manual entry takes time.

-- Limited advanced analytics compared to Monarch or YNAB.
+- It has limited advanced analytics compared to Monarch or YNAB.

-- Not ideal for couples who prefer automation over hands-on budgeting.
+- Goodbudget isn’t ideal for couples who prefer automation over hands-on budgeting.

 5. Zeta

-It’s designed specifically for partners, offering features that help you save, budget, and even prepare for bigger milestones like buying a house.
+Its user interface is intuitive and beginner-friendly.
+It’s designed specifically for partners, offering features that help you save and budget.

 Stand-Out Features